david-04/shortycut/src/docs/grouping.md

 This example uses a naming convention that's quite easy to remember.
 Keywords always start with `gh` for GitHub, followed by the project (e.g. `sc` for ShortyCut).
 An optional page (e.g. `i` for issues) can be appended at the end.

 Using this naming convention quickly leads to a lot of keywords starting with `gh`, which can mess up the suggestions on ShortyCut's homepage.
-Typing `g`, for example, would flood the list with GitHub suggestion, obstructing the view and hiding other (potentially more relevant) shortcuts:
+Typing `g`, for example, would flood the list with GitHub suggestions, obstructing the view and hiding other (potentially more relevant) shortcuts:

 ![](img/grouping-01.png)